-Just about to head of on a training hike with my 18.5kg training pack
+Just about to head off on a training hike with my 18.5 kg training pack

-For many years the focus of fitness training was the cardiovascular system but we now realise the importance of muscle fitness/strength to our overall quality of life.
+For many years the focus of fitness training was the cardiovascular system but we now realise the importance, to our overall quality of life, of muscle fitness/strength.

 Sitting for long periods can lead to weakening and wasting away of the large leg and gluteal muscles.
-These large muscles are important for walking and for stabilisation and if weakened you are more likely to injure yourself from falls, and from strains when you do exercise (think old people).
+These large muscles are important for walking and for stabilisation and if weakened you are more likely to injure yourself through falls and strains when you do exercise (think old people).
 Weight bearing exercise such as carrying a weighted pack also improves bone density which is critical as we get older.

 Also, walking on uneven ground and over difficult terrain improves your core strength by activating smaller muscles.
 The benefits of core strength include: